cjbassi/gotop/README.md

 ## Installation

-Go code compiles to a single executable so you just need to somehow get that into your $PATH.
+Go compiles to a single executable so you just need to get that into your $PATH.

-Either manually download the latest release for your OS from the releases tab and move it into `/usr/bin`, or run this command to do it for you:
+To download the latest binary for your OS into `/usr/bin`, you can run the [install.sh](https://github.com/cjbassi/gotop/blob/master/install.sh) script like so:

 ```
 curl https://raw.githubusercontent.com/cjbassi/gotop/master/install.sh | sudo bash